Frenchs Forest: Geography

 Frenchs Forest is close to the Garigal National Park.
 It is elevated (~156 m ASL) regularly having high rainfall compared with the rest of Sydney and is spread along ridgelines surrounded by native bushland.
 The eastern parts have distant views (3 km) over the Pacific Ocean and the temperature extremes typical of Sydney are moderated by this proximity.
-The western side has views over Chatswood, St Leonards, North Sydney & The City, bounded by Garigal National Park featuring native wildlife, birds, turtles, wallabies, lizards, snakes.
+The western side has views over Chatswood, St Leonards, North Sydney and Sydney CBD, bounded by Garigal National Park featuring native wildlife, birds, turtles, wallabies, lizards, snakes.
 Bush tracks include bluff track and natural bridge track.

 Climate

 Frenchs Forest climate is similar to the Climate of Sydney, albeit with a few minor seasonal differences: winters tend to be cooler and wetter than in the city, while summers tend to be less hot.

 Commercial areas

-Forestway Shopping Centre is at the intersection of Forestway and Warringah Road.
+Forestway Shopping Centre is at the intersection of Forest Way and Warringah Road.
 The centre includes an Aldi and Woolworths supermarkets and over 50 speciality stores.

 Smaller shopping centres are located at Sorlie Road featuring a variety of restaurants and Skyline shops on Frenchs Forest Road East, the name being derived from the 'Skyline Drive-in Movie Theatre' that existed nearby until the mid-1980s.

 Frenchs Forest Town Centre is a proposed shopping mall, aquatic centre and high-rise residential development.